 Studying with a disability

-Sweden has a national disability policy to ensure equal opportunities for all.
-If you have any form of disability and are going to Sweden to study, it is important for you to know how the country and your higher education institute can accommodate you.
+Sweden has a national disability policy that aims to give everyone equal opportunities.
+If you have any type of disability and plan to study in Sweden, it is important to know how the country and your university or other higher education institute can support you.

 Applying for support

-If you have a documented permanent disability, you can apply for targeted study support in order to, as far as possible, be able to study at a higher education institute on the same terms as other students.
-Targeted study support is applied for at most higher education institutes via the national system, Nais.
+If you have a documented, permanent disability, you can apply for targeted study support.
+This support is meant to help you study on the same terms as other students.
+Most higher education institutes use a national system called Nais for these applications.

 Useful information before applying